 1 // It supports small businesses and local economies

 Shopping local helps small businesses and local economies grow and thrive.
-When you buy local, local businesses gain local support and local customers.
+When you buy local, local business owners gain local support and local customers.
 When local businesses grow and succeed, so does the local community as a whole.

 2 // It reduces the environmental impact of goods and services

-When you buy local, the majority of the time it will be less carbon intensive than buying from a larger company in another state or in another country.
+When you buy local (and shop small), the majority of the time it will be less carbon intensive than buying from a larger company in another state or in another country.
 While local businesses may still be required to use the necessary materials and equipment, they are often more efficient than their larger counterparts.
 Even better if the materials are sourced locally and in an environmentally safe manner.

 3 // It reduces your carbon footprint